 That’s a more difficult question.
 There are a lot of time-saving features in there.
 Depending on the type of project I am working on, the answer would change.
 For example, makeHeader and makeBody in moreEdit.
 These tools take clients’ slides that were created without a template and automate a process that takes a long time… making all the text follow a master placeholder and automatically removing extra lines and spaces.
 But, I don’t need this on every job.
 It’s not that often when I get handed a deck that is like this–but when I do, it literally saves days, not hours!

 I would have to say the toolsets I use most often are a combination of Edit and moreEdit.
 I use the alignment tools: Pickup, Apply Size, Position, and Format in Edit.
 While also using matchHeight and matchWidth in moreEdit.
 They don’t really allow me to create anything I wouldn’t be able to do otherwise, but it really makes it easy to match and align formats for a more consistently designed presentation.
 Honestly, as I answer this I want to talk about all the tools in there.
 I feel like I would be a very unhappy designer if you took any of them away from me.

 Another question I am asked often relates to PowerPoint now having a built-in ColorPicker.
 I’m asked to explain why I did not remove the ColorPicker product from our 2015 releases?

 After polling a handful of users, I have found that users prefer to use pptXTREME ColorPicker rather than the eyedropper built-in.
-There were three common reasons to all responses.
+There were three common reasons for all responses.

 Finally, I always have a hard time choosing which specific features of our products to talk about.
 They all add so much and mentioning one (or some) does not even hint to other tools and their benefits.
-Please visit our website to see all the products and benefits at www.pptXTREME.com.
-View all demos and tutorials at www.vimeo.com/pptXTREME.
+Please visit our website to see all the products and benefits at pptXTREME.

 See Also: pptXTREME Import/Export and Edit